aurbano/aurbano.eu/_posts/wp/2008-05-28-get-full-domain-from-users-url-in-php.md

     }

-Now we have “http://www.{user input}/” , we are basically done!
+Now we have \"http://www.{user input}/\" , we are basically done!
-If you really want to this this correctly you could check if the URL exists, but this is just a waste of traffic from my point of view…
+If you really want to this this correctly you could check if the URL exists, but this is just a waste of traffic from my point of view...
 So if you want to do this, create the following function:

     function url_exists($strURL) {